Nish-19/Two_Pass_Assembler_Emulator/README.md

 # Two_Pass_Assembler

-Two Pass Assembler and Emulator for compiling and running assembly language
+Assembler and Emulator implementation in C Language for the given Assembly Language.
+Project as a part of CS321-CS322 Computer Architecture Course IIT-Patna.